kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 **How to Use:**

-- **Click/Tap**: Click or tap the bomb icon in your inventory panel
+- **Click/Tap**: Click or tap the bomb icon in the header inventory
 - **Keyboard**: Press the **Space bar** to use a bomb

 **Bomb Effects:**